Directive for minor programs: http://oidb.metu.edu.tr/en/middle-east-technical-university-directive-minor-programs

 PHIL 103 Introduction to Symbolic Logic

 PHIL 203 Modern Logic I

 PHIL 381 Scientific Method I

 PHIL 382 Scientific Method II

 Minor Programs in History of Philosophy

-The objective of the History of Philosophy Minor is to provide philosophico-historical perspective especially to Human and Social Science majors in their professional studies.
+The objective of the History of Philosophy Minor is to provide a philosophico-historical perspective, especially for Human and Social Science majors in their professional studies.
 The need for such a background arises from the fact that a deep understanding of the basic concepts of Human and Social Sciences, in particular those pertaining to Psychology, Sociology, Education, Politics, Economics, Literature and the Fine Arts, requires philosophical scrutiny of these concepts.
-The reason for demanding a historical perspective is that knowledge of development and change of these concepts through time is very important for a complete understanding of these notions at present.
-Nevertheless the History of Philosophy Minor could also be recommended to students from all Departments of the University, because a broad historico-philosophical outlook is useful for a deeper appreciation of scientific and mathematical concepts as well.
+The reason for demanding a historical perspective is that knowledge of the development and change of these concepts through time is very important for a complete understanding of these notions at present.
+Nevertheless, the History of Philosophy Minor could also be recommended to students from all departments of the University because a broad historico-philosophical outlook is useful for a deeper appreciation of scientific and mathematical concepts as well.